 - Use Cost Cap Bid Strategy

-To give you some inspiration, our team uses the following naming convention for these initial 10 DCT campaigns:
+To spark some ideas, our team typically uses the following naming pattern for these initial 10 DCT campaigns:

-We want to make sure the initial DCT campaigns use this naming convention to begin with, as it will change for each individual DCT based on the campaign “Losing" or "Winning."
+The "NEW SEEDING CONTENT" part is essential, as we want to make sure the initial DCT campaigns kick off with this label.
+It'll change for each individual DCT based on whether the campaign is "Losing" or "Winning."